This blog may contain affiliate links. Read our disclosure policy for more info.

 At the top of Sulphur Mountain, you get arguably the most spectacular view of Banff town and the surrounding Mountains.
 Seriously, it’s a 360-degree view that gets better every time I go!

-The easiest way to the top is to take the famous Banff Gondola.
-With it, you can give your legs a break and enjoy a 10-minute ride up the side of a mountain.
+The easiest (and most scenic) way to the top is to take the famous Banff Gondola, which rises up to an impressive 698 meters (2,292 feet).
+Better yet, you can give your legs a break and enjoy an 8-minute ride up the side of Sulphur Mountain!

-Related Read: Not far away is another great view on the Lake Louise Gondola where you’re likely to spot grizzly bears!
+Related Read: Not far away is another great view from the Lake Louise Gondola, where you’re also likely to spot grizzly bears!

 17. Golf!

-The Fairmont Banff Springs Golf Course is located next to Fairmont Banff Spring Resort, one of the best luxury hotels in Banff.
-The course is known for its panoramic beauty!
-This course’s captivating, yet challenging layout draws in professionals and amateurs alike.
+The Fairmont Banff Springs Golf Course is located next to Fairmont Banff Spring Resort, earning its reputation as one of the best luxury hotels in Banff!
+Of course, the greens here are on a whole other level, with a captivating yet challenging layout that draws in professionals and amateurs alike.

-It’s safe to say that Banff and area is a popular destination for those looking to golf this summer.
+It’s safe to say that Banff is super popular for those looking to golf this summer!

 19. Spot wildlife

-Go in search of the elusive grizzly bear here in Banff!
-I will admit, they are hard to find but you have a much greater chance of success during the summer months and an even better shot if you join one of the guided wildlife tours in Banff.
+Grizzly bears have been calling Banff National Park home for over 100 years, with around 65 individuals out there in the wild!
+I will admit, they can be tricky to find, but you have a much greater chance of success during the summer months and an even better shot if you join one of the guided wildlife tours in Banff.

-Would you believe that a male grizzly can weigh up to 360 kg – when they’re that big it makes you wonder why they’re so hard to find.
-But despite their scary appearance, they are quite shy and typically stay far away from anywhere there are people.
+Would you believe that a male grizzly can weigh up to 360 kg (793 lbs)?
+When they can be that big, it makes you wonder why they’re so hard to find!
+But despite their intimidating appearance, they are quite shy and typically stay far away from anywhere there are people.

-To better your chance of success, why not book on this 10-hour guided tour which takes you deep into Banff and Yoho National Park with an experienced guide who knows all the best spots to view these giant creatures.
-The tour also includes a gondola ride up Kicking Horse Mountain where you can enjoy lunch at the highest restaurant in the country, up here too is the world’s largest grizzly enclosure where you can get up close to ‘Boo’ the resident bear, who was brought here as a cub.
-This tour into grizzly country costs from $247 CAD per person.
+The tour also includes a gondola ride up Kicking Horse Mountain where you can enjoy lunch at the highest restaurant in the country!
+Up here too is the world’s largest grizzly enclosure where you can get up close to ‘Boo’ the resident bear, who was orphaned and brought here as a cub.
+You can grab tickets for this tour into grizzly country for $276 CAD per adult (13+) and $134 CAD per child (6-12).

-Related Read: Riding the Kicking Horse Mountain gondola is one of the best things to do in Golden, BC.
+Related Read: Riding the Kicking Horse Mountain gondola is one of our favorite things to do in Golden, BC!

 20. Go on a food tour at the Fairmont

-In the famed Fairmont Banff Springs Hotel, there are no less than six restaurants!
-And on this foodie tour, you will be taken to four of them including the Vermillion Room, Stock Food and Drink, Grapes, and 1888 Chop House.
+In the famed Fairmont Banff Springs Hotel, there are no less than six incredible restaurants to choose from.
+And as part of this foodie tour, you’ll have the chance to explore four of them, including the Vermillion Room, Stock Food and Drink, Grapes, and the 1888 Chop House.

 21. Try rock climbing or Via Ferrata

-There are some really great places to go rock climbing in and around Banff.
-If you’re an experienced rock climber, you can rent gear in town and then try it out on your own.
-Otherwise, for those a little less confident, be sure to join a tour where an experienced rock climbing guide can teach you all of the ropes (no pun intended!).
+With all this incredible mountain scenery, there are some really great places to go rock climbing in and around Banff National Park.
+If you’re an experienced rock climber, you can rent gear in Canmore (about an 18-minute drive from Banff) and then try it out on your own.
+Otherwise, for those a little less confident, it’s a good idea to join a tour where an experienced rock climbing guide can teach you all the ropes.

 On this beginner tour, you will be shown all about rope safety, overhead hazard recognition, climbing techniques, rappelling, and some more advanced topics too!
-It’s a small group tour and is suitable for all skill levels and at the end of the 7-hour tour, even beginners will be able to climb up the wall!
+It’s a small group tour (with a maximum of 8 climbers) and is suitable for all skill levels.
+Come the end of the 7-hour tour, you’ll be able to climb the wall – even if you’re a beginner.

 To be honest, rock climbing is a bit too extreme for me.
-The combination of strength and heights just sounds terrifying to me personally so it isn’t something I go for.
+The combination of strength and heights just sounds terrifying to me personally, so it isn’t something I do very often.

 Instead, I like to do Via Ferrata.
-It is an easier version of rock climbing where you still climb but are assisted with ladders and iron bars along the way.
-Via Ferrata is safer and easier to get up higher with less experience and effort.
+Essentially, it’s an easier version of rock climbing where you still climb but are assisted with ladders and iron bars along the way.
+While rock climbing is incredibly safe, Via Ferrata just gives you that extra needed support, making it so much easier to get up higher with less experience and effort.

 22. Heart Mountain Horseshoe Loop

-The challenging but rewarding Heart Mountain Hike/Horseshoe Trail starts just 30 minutes from Banff and it offers some pretty spectacular viewpoints, including, three mountain summits.
-It’s rated as difficult and is great practice for beginner scramblers.
+The challenging but rewarding Heart Mountain Hike/Horseshoe Trail starts just 30 minutes from Banff, and offers some pretty spectacular viewpoints, including, three amazing mountain summits!
+It’s rated as moderate to difficult, and is great practice for beginner scramblers.

-The full Heart Mountain Horseshoe Loop is 13.5 kilometers/8.4 miles in length and climbs over 1000 meters in elevation.
-What makes the trail so hard is the technical climbing/scrambling required on one side of the trail.
-To get to the summit you need to climb up steep rock faces and short vertical climbs.
-It’s important to mention that, without proper knowledge of the trail, it can be easy to get off the trail and lose the markers.
+The full Heart Mountain Horseshoe Loop is 13.5 kilometers (8.4 miles) in length and climbs over 1000 meters (3,280 ft)in elevation.
+From our own experience, what makes the trail so hard is the technical climbing/scrambling required on one side of the trail.
+It’s also important to mention that, without proper knowledge of the trail, it can be easy to get off the trail and lose the markers.

-The trail can be hiked as a loop track, or if you’re short on time as an out and back trail.
-The out and back trail is 2.8 kilometers each way and involves hiking the counter-clockwise side up and back down.
-It is a shorter climb and you only summit one mountain, however, getting down this steep section is technical, and in my opinion, quite dangerous.
+The trail can be hiked as a loop track, or if you’re short on time, as an out-and-back trail.
+It’s also pretty short loop, at around 2.8 kilometers (1.7 miles) each way.
+While it is a shorter climb, you only summit one mountain, and getting down this steep section is technical, which, in my opinion, is a bit too difficult!

-Only hikers with some experience should consider hiking the trail and those afraid of heights should either steer clear or hike with experienced hikers.
-Also, you should avoid this trail on days with high winds or any rain as the rocks can become dangerously slippery.
+Only hikers with some experience under their belts should consider hiking the trail and those afraid of heights should either steer clear or hike with experienced hikers.
+Also, it’s a good idea to avoid this trail on days with high winds or any rain as the rocks can become dangerously slippery.

 23. Hike in Sunshine Meadows

-The entire trail is 6.6 kilometers/4.1 miles and will take most people about 3 hours to complete.
-It’s an easy hike and suitable for all the family provided they have a reasonable level of fitness!
+The entire trail is 6.6 kilometers (4.1 miles) and will take most people about 3 hours to complete.
+It’s an easy hike and suitable for all the family, as long as everyone has a reasonable level of fitness!

 24. Vermillion Lakes Scenic Drive

-Only a 5-minute drive from Banff town is the Vermilion Lakes Scenic Drive.
-This 4.3km-long (2.7 miles) stretch of road winds its way along the edges of a couple of very gorgeous and calm lakes.
-When they aren’t frozen, the lakes reflect the mountains behind them almost perfectly.
+Only a short 5-minute drive from Banff town is the Vermilion Lakes Scenic Drive.
+This 4.3 km (2.7 miles) stretch of road winds its way along the edges of a couple of very gorgeous and calm lakes (AKA Vermilion Lakes).
+When they aren’t frozen, the lakes reflect the mountains behind them almost perfectly, making it one of the best spots to grab that mind-blowing photo (that may or may not end up as your Facebook banner)…

-The best place to go for photos is right at the end of Vermilion Lakes Road.
-Here, the water is protected from the wind, and the views are stunning.
+In our opinion, the best place to go for photos is right at the end of Vermilion Lakes Road.
+Here, the water is protected from the wind, with incredible views all around.
+It really is the perfect place to snap a pic or two!

 25. Visit one of the many amazing cafes in Banff